French DJ duo Daft Punk, teenage Lorde take top Grammys

 The quirky robotic duo, Daft Punk, scored the double win of album of the year for "Random Access Memories," and record of the year with the summer dance hit "Get Lucky," featuring Pharrell Williams and Nile Rodgers.

-Rodgers praised the French DJ duo for creating their electronic music album using live music recorded on to analog tape, calling it "a labour of love."
+Rodgers praised the French DJ duo for creating their electronic music album using live music recorded on to analog tape, calling it "a labor of love."

 "The fact that they decided to put this much effort into the music and bringing in musicians, they had this incredible vision and they believed they achieved something greater by doing that," Rodgers said backstage.